Internal Links

 objective: they want as much of your money in THEIR wallets as possible, and any quibble over shoddy merchandise is a pain.
 If you send

-a telescope back to them they will, eventually, swap it for someone else's lemon, and hope you
+a telescope back to a few of the dodgiest people they will, eventually, swap it for someone else's lemon, and hope you

 won't spot the different fault!!!!
 With some franchises returning a faulty telescope from the